Teekiz/skull-timer/README.md

  ![image](https://github.com/Teekiz/skull-timer/blob/master/readmeimages/timer.png) <br>
-This plugin tracks the players skull duration and status.
+This plugin tracks the player's skull duration and status.

 This is particularly useful for ironmen and lower-level main accounts aiming to maximize drop rates in Revenant Caves or for tracking the duration of the skull status in PvP scenarios.